 SFH FUND I

-In the midst of the subprime crisis, U.S. banks started selling single-family homes at heavily discounted prices while the demand for rental homes remained strong.
+In the midst of the subprime crisis, U.S. banks started selling single-family homes at discounted prices while the demand for rental homes remained strong.
 Lafayette’s founder saw the opportunity and raised capital, mostly from European investors, to acquire, renovate and rent vacant single-family-homes in the south-east regions of the US.
 Thus was Lafayette started.

 Fund I comprises close to 600 houses across eight markets.
 The team managed to stabilize the portfolio at a 95% occupancy level within 18 months, which allowed for debt financing and the return of two–thirds of investors’ original capital in February 2014.